Design for Theatre & Screen BA (Hons)

 |UCAS institution code||C93|

-This course will be taught at UCA Rochester until Summer 2023, after which your final year of study will be taught at another UCA campus.
+This course will be taught at UCA Rochester until Summer 2023, after which your final year of study will be taught at UCA Farnham.

 Your first year offers tutor-led instruction to the role and responsibility of the designer.
 Projects include text analysis, introduction to designing a scale model for a theatre or screen-based performance, and establishing industry standard processes for designing.
 The emphasis is on establishing a secure foundation upon which future projects will rely, as well as an opportunity to develop a distinctive visual design language through costume and set design.
 Alongside this, students learn key skills in costume and prop making, including hand sewing and machine sewing, woodwork, metalwork, digital manipulation and technical drawing, amongst other skills.